claraqin/neonMicrobe/README.md

 Now you should be able to work with the raw sequence data on the server.
 There are a few ways to interact with the data.
 Probably the most straightforward is to use the [RStudio Server](https://socs-stats.ucsc.edu:8787).
 (You'll be prompted for your username and password.)
 You can also see [this page](https://socs-stats.ucsc.edu/doku.php) for other access options.

-## Downloading raw sequence files as a batch
+## Downloading raw sequence files as a batch (backend process)

-To download all fastq files, run on `screen`:
+To download all fastq files onto the socs-stats server, log in to the server, start a new `screen`, and run the following:

 ```
 Rscript downloadAllRawSequenceData.R